dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

    1. How real is the virtual?
    1. A mania that can only end in disaster
    1. A systemic risk in the making
-   1. Without censorship resistance Bitcoin is just a very expensive database.
    1. Bitcoin isnt volatile, it just never has a quiet day.
    1. What is Bitcoin "currently" good for?
 Nothing but speculation.
    1. Bitcoin price is just noise that distracts from the bigger developments that are taking place.
 People are missing the point of whats occuring.